cmichi/kitschometer/README.md

 The exhibition runs from 13.
 April until 22.
 June 2014 in the city Bad Schussenried in the southern part of Germany.

-This repository is meant as an documentation of the installation.
+This repository is meant as a documentation of the installation.

 The installation consits of two pc's:
  * `exposition_frontend`: an ArchLinux machine displaying a frontend